Traveling Spouse Straining Your Marriage? How Couples Therapy in Sugar Land, TX Can Help

 No one expects you to do it all alone.
 Reach out to friends, family, or community support groups.
 Whether it’s a listening ear or a helping hand, your support network can lighten the load and remind you that you’re not alone.

 Be patient with yourself and your partner.
-Set realistic expectations and give each other with time, the rhythm you had together will return.
+Set realistic expectations and give each other time, and the rhythm you had together will return.

 In the end, loving someone who’s far away is about shortening the distance through honest conversations and small acts of support.